-2 Google File System (GFS) storage and query processing.
+Fig. 2.
+Google File System (GFS) storage and query processing.

 When a query is submitted, the processed keywords first go to the master server.
 The master server only stores the file system namespaces and mapping information to the chunk locations, not database files or chunks themselves.
 The data files are divided into multiple chunks.
 The large number of resources are stored on the chunk servers.
 When the main server locates the corresponding addresses of the chunks, the search engine can directly access the chunks through chunk servers.